jsdodiya/jsdodiya/README.md

 1. **NDA Sports Academy Website**
    A complete sports academy platform with eSports sections and user interaction features.

-2. **Food Ordering App**
+2. **Portfolio**
-   A full-stack application with features like user registration, food orders, and checkout functionality.
+   A responsive React-based portfolio website showcasing skills, projects, and achievements with a modern and professional design.

-3. **Rental Attires Website**
+3. **Rental Attires Websit**
    Designed a website for rental attire services with a seamless user interface.

 ### 🤝 Connect With Me